 Credit ratings are the rating agencies' assessment of a governmental entity's ability and willingness to repay debt on a timely basis going forward.
 Credit ratings are an important factor in the public debt markets and generally influence the interest rates a borrower must pay.
-The Commonwealth is rated Aaa/Stable (Moody's), AAA/Stable (S&P), and AAA/Stable (Fitch).
+The Commonwealth is rated Aaa/Stable (Moody's), AAA/Negative (S&P), and AAA/Stable (Fitch).

 Ratings on the Commonwealth's appropriation-supported programs are "one notch" below the general obligation rating: Aa1 (Moody's), AA+ (S&P) and AA+ (Fitch).
-Like the GO ratings, the appropriation-supported bonds carry a stable outlook from the three rating agencies.
+The appropriation-supported bonds carry the same outlooks as the G.O. ratings.